JasonHutton/QWTA/readme.txt

 * Dark Matter Cannon's gravity won't pull players away from mounted guns.
 * Dark Matter Cannon will (very slightly) damage nearby objects when fired.
 * Bots vehicle charge bars don't reset when going from warmup to ingame.
-* FE costs are not listed anywhere ingame.
 * Hyperblaster projectiles continue to home in on a freshly respawned player.
 * Blood effects' player wound decals are not copied to corpses.
 * Blood effects' splatter effects are not properly scaled or rate limited.